oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 details on the parameters are omitted.

 All types for multiplicatively closed subsets of rings belong to the abstract type `AbsMultSet`.
-For multiplicatively closed subsets of multivariate polynomial rings, there are the concrete descendants `MPolyComplementOfKPointIdeal`, `MPolyComplementOfPrimeIdeal`, and `MPolyPowersOfElement`.
+For multiplicatively closed subsets of multivariate polynomial rings, there are the abstract subtype `AbsPolyMultSet` and its concrete descendants `MPolyComplementOfKPointIdeal`, `MPolyComplementOfPrimeIdeal`, and `MPolyPowersOfElement`.

 The general abstract type for localizations of rings is `AbsLocalizedRing`.
 For localizations of multivariate polynomial rings, there is the concrete subtype `MPolyLocalizedRing`.
 For localizations of quotients of